HackNC/hacknotify/README.md

 cd hacknotify
 ```

-Create a copy of `config-example.py` called `config.py` and get the necessary information and API keys.
+Create a copy of `config-example.py` called `config.py` and get the necessary information and API keys from your chosen service.

 ```
 pip3 install -e .